Adriana La Cerva: Post-mortem

-In the season 6 episode "The Ride", Carmela Soprano runs in to Adriana's mother, Liz La Cerva, who tells Carmela that she believes Christopher killed Adriana and that the FBI questioned her about Adriana's disappearance.
+In the season 6 episode "The Ride", Carmela Soprano runs into Adriana's mother, Liz La Cerva, who tells Carmela that she believes Christopher killed Adriana and that the FBI questioned her about Adriana's disappearance.
 When Carmela tells Tony about their conversation, he dismisses her fears, explaining that if Christopher had killed Adriana then her body would have been found by now.
 In addition, he points out to Carmela that if the FBI really suspected Christopher, then they would have arrested him.

 While in Paris, Carmela dreams of seeing Adriana in a park, but a policeman tells her Adriana is dead.
 Carmela is intent on finding her, especially after Liz La Cerva tries to kill herself.
 However, Tony and Silvio pull some strings and Carmela is able to continue construction on her spec house, and the distraction keeps her from investigating the matter further.